-Here at Williams College tenure line assistant professors are provided two semesters of paid professional leave before the tenure decision.
+Tenure line assistant professors at Williams College are provided two semesters of paid professional leave before the tenure decision.
 Eligibility for an Assistant Professor (AP) Leave is restricted to assistant professors who have been reappointed to a four-year second term or whose initial appointments were for a term of more than three years.
 Further details about AP leave can be found in the Faculty Handbook

-By policy, the salary for a 12-month leave is set at 75%, and the college expects those seeking an assistant professor leave to apply for grant funds available from sources outside of Williams.
+By policy, the salary for a 12-month leave is set at 75%, and the college expects assistant professors to seek salary top-up funding from sources outside of Williams (typically grants and fellowships).

-Eligibility for AP Leave Grant: Grants are available to tenure-track faculty Assistant Professors to support projects for professional development while on leave, typically during the 4th year in rank.
+Eligibility for AP Leave Grant: Grants are available to tenure-track faculty assistant professors to support projects for professional development while on leave, typically during the 4th year in rank.
 Applicants are expected to demonstrate their attempts to secure external top-up funding.

-- Faculty member A receives no external salary funding: the college provides 100% salary.
+- Faculty member A applies for but receives no external salary funding: the college provides 100% salary.

-- Faculty member B receives 10% external salary funding: the college provides 90% salary.
+- Faculty member C receives 10% external salary funding: the college provides 90% salary.

-- Faculty member C receives 25% external salary funding: the college provides 75% salary.
+- Faculty member D receives 25% external salary funding: the college provides 75% salary.

-Online Application: Click here to link to the PeopleSoft application.
-Login using your usual ID and password, then click through, in turn, Self Service / Learning and Development / Competitive Grants / Competitive Grants Application.
+Click here to link to the PeopleSoft application.
+Login using your Peoplesoft ID and password, then click through, in turn, Self Service / Learning and Development / Competitive Grants / Competitive Grants Application.
 You will then be prompted to select the assistant professor leave grant form and fill in summary information.

 A completed application will include each of the following items: